ddia(3)----Chapter3. Storage and Retrieval

 So far we have only discussed key-value indexes, which are like a primary key index in the relational model.

-It is also common to have secondary index, you can use CREATE INDEX
+It is also common to have secondary index, you can use CREATE INDEX to create a secondary index.

 A secondary index can easily be constructed from a key-value index.
 The main difference is that keys are not unique.